danmurphy1217/brexchain/README.md

 # brexchain
-A Tutorial using Cosmos SDK and Starport built for Brex EPD Learning.
+A Tutorial using Cosmos SDK and Starport built for Brex EPD Learning Day.
+This presentation was originally given on behalf of the Brex Crypto Paper Reading Group.

 # Steps Taken